mawrkus/js-unit-testing-guide/README.md

 });
 ```

-Or whenever you have many tests that follow the same scenario or are related to the same context:
+Or if there are many tests that follow the same scenario or are related to the same context:

 ```js
 describe("[unit of work]", () => {